• SUBMIT

 • Grand Prix Documentary Short Award, with the winner eligible for the long list of the Academy Awards® for the Documentary Short category.

-• Gradam Spiorad na Féile / Spirit of the Festival Award – Best Film and Best Screenplay (two awards), championing feature filmmakers (European first- and second-time directors) and scriptwriters.
+• Spiorad na Féile / Spirit of the Festival – Best Film and Best Screenplay (two awards) – championing feature filmmakers (European first- and second-time directors) and scriptwriters.

-• Gradam na Féile do Scannáin Faisnéise / Best Documentary Award, recognising documentary filmmakers who push cinematic boundaries
+• Gradam na Féile do Scannáin Faisnéise / Award for Best Documentary, recognising documentary filmmakers who push cinematic boundaries.

 Out of competition, the Festival makes the following awards:

-• Audience Award (Features) – chosen by the audience from all feature films shown in Irish premiere at CIFF2025.
+• Audience Award (Features) – chosen by the audience from all feature films shown in Irish premiere at CIFF2026.

-• Audience Award (Shorts) – chosen by the audience from all short films shown in Irish premiere at CIFF2025.
+• Audience Award (Shorts) – chosen by the audience from all short films shown in Irish premiere at CIFF2026.

 Cork International Film Festival’s mission is to present Ireland’s most exciting, diverse, and ambitious annual film festival, connecting and stimulating audiences and artists through a carefully curated selection of the best films, to create a unique shared cultural experience, rooted in Cork, open to the world.